Canadian residents pay in Canadian funds at the current exchange rate of 1.27

 Travel to Costa Rica this summer for a teen community service program you won’t forget!
-Work alongside some of our long-standing service partners on projects such as taking part in a community infrastructure project in Central Valley, working to protect endangered sea turtles and helping protect native plants from invasive species.
+Work alongside some of our long-standing service partners on projects such as taking part in a community infrastructure project in Central Valley, working to protect endangered sea turtles and helping cook for and run a food bank for a disadvantaged community.
 This Costa Rica student trip uses a service-learning framework tailored for high school students, where our staff provide guidance and reflection on the impact of the work we do throughout the program and promote the value of empathy and cultural sensitivity.
 When not volunteering, you’ll be off on amazing adventures like learning to surf, rappelling down a waterfall and exploring Manuel Antonio National Park, where you might even see a sloth or wild monkey!
 It won’t be long until you will fall in love with all things Costa Rican and the Pura Vida lifestyle.

-Flamingo is the quintessential beach community.
+Flamingo is a quintessential beach town with pristine blue waters and stunning beaches, home to one of Costa Rica's beloved coastal communities.
 The impact of tourism and development has created economic and environmental challenges for the locals.
-Our groups have helped in beach preservation, painting and building local homes for underprivileged residents, sprucing up the community center, and renovating a local classroom – which has all contributed to improving this community’s quality of life.
+Our groups have helped in beach preservation, painting and building local homes for underprivileged residents, sprucing up the soccer facility, and renovating a local classroom – which has all contributed to improving this community’s quality of life.

 About Siempre Amigos